Goliath (Marvel Comics): Clint Barton

 Clinton "Clint" Barton, better known as the superhero Hawkeye, used the Pym size-changing gas to adopt the Goliath powers and identity shortly after Hank Pym was Yellowjacket.
-He remained Goliath through the Kree-Skrull War, and briefly resumed using the Goliath identity during "Operation: Galactic Storm".
+He remained Goliath through the Kree-Skrull War, and briefly resumed the identity during "Operation: Galactic Storm".

 Bill Foster

 Dr. William "Bill" Foster was Pym's lab assistant who had an equally brief career as the Black Goliath and Giant-Man before retiring from superheroics.
 He later came out of retirement, donning a new costume as Goliath.
-In the Civil War storyline, he sided with Captain America's faction of outlaw Anti-Registration heroes, and was killed by Ragnarok, a cyborg clone of Thor.
+In the Civil War storyline, Foster sided with Captain America's faction of outlaw Anti-Registration heroes, and was killed by Ragnarok.

 Erik Josten

 Erik Josten was originally known as the supervillain Power Man.
-After being soundly defeated by Luke Cage - who was also known as Power Man at the time - he changed his codename to the Smuggler and later to Goliath.
+After being defeated by Luke Cage - who was also known as Power Man at the time - he changed his codename to Smuggler and later Goliath.
 He adopted the superhero identity Atlas upon joining the Thunderbolts.